-Here are 4 London sky bars and restaurants with views I’ve checked out in the past month, in ascending height order.
+Here are four London sky bars and restaurants with views I’ve checked out, in ascending height order.
 On a security note I was glad to discover some form of screening in place including ID checks, metal detectors and bag checks or scanning to enter the all of these venues.

 A great way to see London from The Shard without paying the hefty entry fee is to visit one of the restaurants for a drink.

 We went to Shanghai Bar at Hutong (Level 33) on a weekday afternoon and practically had the place to ourselves and the pick of tables by the window.
 It’s certainly wasn’t cheap – my small glass of Italian white wine was £9.50 and mocktails start at £9 but the view (especially from the bathrooms) is fabulous.

 Skygarden is on level 35 of 20 Fenchurch Street (‘the walkie talkie’) and has free entry.
 You have to book if you want to visit before 6pm, but it seems possible to do so on a weekday with only a couple of days notice.

 There was a beautiful range of cakes and a garden (which badly needed watering) to wander around, as well as a restaurant.
 The wifi was rubbish but I can highly recommend the Veranda 35, a Gin based cocktail with sparkling wine, as well as the lemon and earl grey tea cake.

 Duck and Waffle is a 24/7 restaurant 40 floors above London at 110 Bishopsgate.

 I booked online as soon as bookings opened two months in advance of the date I wanted and we were lucky enough to score a window seat, but in reality the venue was only half full for brunch at 9:45am on a Tuesday morning.